buddhist-uni/buddhist-uni.github.io/_courses/buddhism/renunciation.md

 ## Assigned Readings

 {% include content_blurb.html category="monographs" slug="biography-of-shakyamuni_hsing-yun" blurb="
-We continue with Chapters 32–36 of the Buddha's story.
+We continue with Chapters 32–36 on how the Buddha's community grew under his leadership.
 " %}
+{% include content_blurb.html category="monographs" slug="being-nobody-going-nowhere_khema" blurb='
+Chapter 6: "The Five Hindrances" introduces us to the primary obstacles to mental clarity in our meditation (and life).
+' %}
 {% include content_blurb.html category="booklets" slug="noble-eightfold-path_bodhi" blurb='
-Chapter 4 reviews Buddhist Ethics (which we first discussed in [lesson 7](/courses/buddhism/the-path)) but Chapter 5 is our main reading this module, introducing "Right Effort" ' %}
+Feel free to skip Chapter 4 on Buddhist Ethics (which we discussed already in [lesson 7](/courses/buddhism/the-path)) but Chapter 5 is our main reading for this module, introducing "Right Effort" ' %}

 ## Lecture